Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 The below allowances are managed via award rules and applied via shift tag:

-To apply an allowance, go to the relevant employee’s timesheet and click on the blue + Add button under the start and finish times as shown below:
+To apply a manual allowance, go to the relevant employee's timesheet ad click on the blue + Add button under the start and finish times as shown below:

-Enter the number of units you wish to apply, then press the green ‘Save Allowances’ button to apply it to the timesheet.
+Enter the number of units you wish to apply then press the 'Save Allowances' button to apply it to the timesheet.
 Tanda will calculate the total cost of the allowance for you:

 Once saved, the allowance will now apply to the day's timesheet: